karanidenis/Capstone/README.md

 ##### but also:
 #### 3. Personalization - focus on users with learning disabilities

+>[!IMPORTANT]
+>The projectis still under development.
+Both the Model and extension are not fully developed.

 ## How to use the Model
 ## Running Ollama and Langflow with Python Virtualenv